 II.
-RELATED LITERATURE
+Related literature

 II.A.
-Literature on National Wealth
+Literature on national wealth

-To the best of our knowledge, this article is the first attempt to gather a large set of national balance sheets to analyze the long-run evolution of wealth-income ratios.
+To the best of our knowledge, this paper is the first attempt to gather a large set of national balance sheets in order to analyze the long-run evolution of wealth-income ratios.
 For a long time, research in this area was impeded by a lack of data.
 It is only in 1993 that the System of National Accounts, the international standard for national accounting, first included guidelines for wealth.
 In most rich countries, the publication of time series of national wealth only began in the 1990s and 2000s.
 In a key country like Germany, the first official balance sheets were released in 2010.

 The recent emphasis on national wealth, however, largely represents a return to older practice.
 Until the early twentieth century, economists and statisticians were much more interested in computing national wealth than national income and output.
-The first national balance sheets were established in the late seventeenth and early eighteenth centuries by Petty (1664) and King (1696) in the United Kingdom and Boisguillebert (1695) and Vauban (1707) in France.
-National wealth estimates then became plentiful in the nineteenth and early twentieth centuries, with the work of Colphoun (1815), Giffen (1889), and Bowley (1920) in the United Kingdom; Foville (1893) and Colson (1903) in France; Helfferich (1913) in Germany; King (1915) in the United States, and dozens of other economists from all industrialized nations.
-Although these historical balance sheets are far from perfect. their methods are well documented and they are usually internally consistent.
+The first national balance sheets were established in the late seventeenth and early eighteenth centuries by Petty (1664) and King (1696) in the U.K., Boisguillebert (1695) and Vauban (1707) in France.
+National wealth estimates then became plentiful in the nineteenth and early twentieth century, with the work of Colqhoun (1815), Giffen (1889) and Bowley (1920) in the U.K., Foville (1893) and Colson (1903) in France, Helfferich (1913) in Germany, King (1915) in the U.S., and dozens of other economists from all industrialized nations.
+Although these historical balance sheets are far from perfect, their methods are well documented and they are usually internally consistent.
 In many ways, it was also easier to estimate national wealth around 1900 than it is today: the structure of property was simpler, with less financial intermediation and cross-border positions.

-Following the 1914-1945 capital shocks, the long tradition of research on national wealth largely disappeared, partly because of the new emphasis on short-run output fluctuations following the Great Depression, and partly because the chaotic asset price movements between the wars made the computation of the current market value of wealth and the comparison with pre-World War I estimates much more difficult.
-Although there has been some effort to put together historical balance sheets in recent decades, most notably by Goldsmith (1985, 1991), to date no systematic attempt has been made to relate the evolution of wealth-income ratios to the magnitude of saving flows.
-2 The reason is
+Following the 1914-1945 capital shocks, the long tradition of research on national wealth largely disappeared, partly because of the new emphasis on short run output fluctuations following the Great Depression, and partly because the chaotic asset price movements of the interwar made the computation of the current market value of wealth and the comparison with pre-World War I estimates much more difficult.
+While there has been some effort to put together historical balance sheets in recent decades, most notably by Goldsmith (1985, 1991), to date no systematic attempt has been made to relate the evolution of wealth-income ratios to the magnitude of saving flows.2 The reason is probably that it is only recently that official balance sheets have become sufficiently widespread to make the exercise meaningful.